Detailed Itinerary Included

 Experience the unspoiled beauty of North Iceland’s arctic coastline on day 8.
 Before you head out, explore Akureyri, the capital of North Iceland.
 The city has a bustling culture scene and great restaurants.

 Then head over to Dalvik, the whale watching hub of Iceland.
-You can book a whale watching tour from Dalvik at 13:00 (1:00 p.m.) as an optional extra.
+Prepare for an exciting whale watching tour from Dalvik at 13:00 (1:00 p.m.).
 This is your best chance of seeing humpback whales, minke whales, porpoises, dolphins, and even blue whales, with a 98% chance of making a sighting!

 Driving westwards, pass by Hvitserkur Sea Stack, a rock formation that stands out of the sea on stubby legs.
 In Icelandic folk legend, Hvitserkur was a naughty troll who turned to stone.
 You’ll also pass Kolugljúfur Canyon, a series of rocky cliffsides that explode with white waterfalls.

 Spend the night at your hotel in the Stadur area.

 Visit Stykkishólmur, the colorful port town on the north end of the peninsula.
 In The Secret Life of Walter Mitty, Stykkishólmur represents Nuuk, Greenland.
 In the town, Ben Stiller meets a karaoke-loving helicopter pilot played by beloved Icelandic ...)

 Visit Stykkishólmur, the colorful port town on the north end of the peninsula.
 In The Secret Life of Walter Mitty, Stykkishólmur represents Nuuk, Greenland.
 In the town, Ben Stiller meets a karaoke-loving helicopter pilot played by beloved Icelandic actor Olafur Darri.
 Fans consider this scene to be the funniest in the movie.